Testing JavaFX applications with QF-Test

 QF-Test can directly address and validate sub-items of complex components, such as addressing a table cell via its row and column information.
 These steps can be conveniently recorded and modularized, allowing easy reuse and leading to low-maintenance tests.

-JavaFX is often combined with other Java GUI technologies, e.g. Swing or SWT and of course web.
+JavaFX is often combined with other Java UI technologies, e.g. Swing or SWT and of course web.
 Thus it is particularly important that QF‑Test is ready for use when migrating from Swing or SWT to JavaFX.
 This allows automated Java Swing or SWT tests created with QF‑Test to be reused for JavaFX with little effort, even combined for embedded components.
 If parts of the JavaFX application are implemented in an embedded browser like WebView or JxBrowser, QF-Test fully supports that as well.

 The following scripting languages offer full access to the JavaFX application under test:

-"Janitza has been using QF-Test extensively over many years to live up to the constant growth and guarantee a high bar of quality at the same time.
+“Janitza has been using QF-Test extensively over many years to live up to the constant growth and guarantee a high bar of quality at the same time.Starting with a Swing application, the technology switches to JavaFX, JxBrowser and web applications were also covered effectively with QF-Test.”

-Tristan Himmelreich, Diplom-Informatiker | Research & Development
+Tristan Himmelreich, Diplom-Informatiker | Research & Development,

 Janitza electronics GmbH, Germany